-- CAT Plus and Primary Sense[TM] will provide you with an overview of your practice performance and the characteristics of your practice population.
-It also enables you to select and focus on a specific group or sample of patients. - It is important to direct your improvement efforts at those patients who are most likely to benefit from them.
+- Primary Sense will provide you with an overview of your practice performance and the characteristics of your practice population.
+It also enables you to select and focus on aspecific group or sample of patients. - It is important to direct your improvement efforts at those patients who are most likely to benefit from them.
 The next step is therefore to identify a suitable group (sample) of patients eligible for breast screening.
 Potential patient groups could be: - o Patients turning 50 in the next three months who are entering the BreastScreen Program - o Patients overdue for BreastScreen - o Patients never screened for breast cancer - Feasible samples are typically between 50 and 100 patients.
 Larger and more ambitious practice teams may opt to increase the size of their sample further.
 Smaller sample sizes are acceptable if the practice is implementing bundles of interventions, and interventions are particularly intensive. - Selecting a suitable sample and picking the right sample size can be challenging decisions for many practice teams.
-Contact your PHN Primary Care Improvement Team if you would like to discuss this further. - GCPHN have developed prefilled templates, practical examples and resources that explain how to use CAT Plus & Primary Sense[TM] to select samples of patients for your breast screen CQI activities and provide examples of which patients may be particularly suitable for inclusion.
+Contact your PHN Primary Care Improvement Team if you would like to discuss this further. - GCPHN have developed prefilled templates, practical examples and resources that explain how to use Primary Sense to select samples of patients for your breast screen CQI activities and provide examples of which patients may be particularly suitable for inclusion.

 TIP: sample and sample size are the number of patients you select for a CQI activity.
 Sampling is the process of selecting suitable patients.
-Sampling strategy is how you choose patients; this is your decision

-For Cat Plus users the following CAT4 recipes may be relevant:
+Sampling strategy is how you choose patients; this is your decision For Primary Sense users the following report may be relevant: Bowel and Breast Cancer Screening Report